arup-group/elara/README.md

 ## About
-Elara is designed to undertake arbitrarily complex pipelines of output processing, postprocessing and benchmarking as defined by a CONFIG_FILE.
-Such as `elara.scenario.toml`.
+Elara is designed to undertake arbitrarily complex pipelines of output processing, postprocessing and benchmarking as defined by a configuration file, such as `elara.scenario.toml`.

 Elara defines a graph of connected `WorkStations`, each responsible for building certain types of output or intermediate data requirements (`Tools`).
 These workstations are connected to their